gasparl/expapp/docs/TUTORIAL.md

 their biasing effects on surveys, but they may in fact impact behavioral data collection as well.
-Hence, partial data may also be intermittently stored on the server during behavioral data collection at a certain desired interval (e.g., in the boilerplate, having about hundred trials altogether, at every tenth trial [\[n24\]](https://github.com/gasparl/expapp/search?q=n24)), saving all data up to that point.
+Hence, partial data may also be intermittently stored on the server during behavioral data collection at a certain desired interval (e.g., in the template, having about hundred trials altogether, at every tenth trial [\[n24\]](https://github.com/gasparl/expapp/search?q=n24)), saving all data up to that point.

-In the boilerplate, partial data file names start with each given participant’s IP address, so that one may easily sort files based on that, for an easier overview of potential multiple initiations of the ExpApp from the same IP during an ongoing experiment.[^7] Storing each new partial file separately is generally superfluous (although one may choose to append new partial data to the same file); the PHP code in the boilerplate simply overwrites the partial file on each new saving ([\[n25\]](https://github.com/gasparl/expapp/search?q=n25)).
+In the template, partial data file names start with each given participant’s IP address, so that one may easily sort files based on that, for an easier overview of potential multiple initiations of the ExpApp from the same IP during an ongoing experiment.[^7] Storing each new partial file separately is generally superfluous (although one may choose to append new partial data to the same file); the PHP code in the template simply overwrites the partial file on each new saving ([\[n25\]](https://github.com/gasparl/expapp/search?q=n25)).

 ### Complete Data